Exercises

 3. 3Move forward and back like a slow wave.
 Keep the front toes lifted if that feels good.

-4. 4Hold the stretch for 90 seconds, then release gradually and notice how hamstrings feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hamstrings feels before repeating or switching sides.

 Voiceover